 A network’s overall cyber risk level increases with the presence of one or more exploitable vulnerabilities.
 To exploit vulnerabilities, hackers can use various methods suited to their needs to achieve specific goals, mainly obtaining sensitive information and other data.

 How does one properly approach and implement a vulnerability management program for their business?

-One way that a business can conduct ongoing vulnerability management is through the use of continuous vulnerability assessments.
-A vulnerability assessment is comprised of multiple tools used to identify known vulnerabilities, analyze and rank them in order of priority based upon probability and impact.
+One way that a business can conduct ongoing vulnerability management is through continuous vulnerability assessments.
+A vulnerability assessment comprises multiple tools used to identify known vulnerabilities and analyze and rank them in order of priority based on probability and impact.
 This list of action items then becomes the focus of the remediation team.

 What Are the Tools Available to Manage My Network’s Vulnerabilities?

 Many of the tools used in a vulnerability assessment are also necessary to conduct proper network vulnerability management, particularly those used in the reporting step.
 According to the U.S. General Services Administration, some of the main tools used in risk and vulnerability assessments include network mapping and penetration testing and several other assessments related to phishing, database, operating system, and web application security.

 Perhaps the most important tool in both the management and assessment of vulnerabilities is vulnerability scanning.

 Perhaps the most important tool in both the management and assessment of vulnerabilities is vulnerability scanning.
 There are numerous options to select based on the desired level of malware protection.
 Scans can be conducted internally or externally and can be conducted via unauthorized and authorized (credentialed) means.

 According to the United States Cybersecurity Magazine, options range from open-source cloud-based scanning services that provide advanced threat protection against zero-day cyber attacks to scanning that helps businesses integrate risk and vulnerability management into the operations.